nickjhathaway/armadillo/README.txt

 Documentation of functions and classes is available at:

   http://arma.sourceforge.net/docs.html

-The documentation is also in the "docs.html" file in this archive, which can be viewed with a web browser.
+The documentation is also in the "docs.html" file in this folder, which can be viewed with a web browser.